BaseMax/SplitLinkedListC/README.md

 # Split Linked-List C

-This is a simple implementation of a linked-list in C. It is a simple example of how to use a linked-list in C. It's just a simple example to show how to use a linked-list in C. There are two algorithms in this project:
+This is a simple implementation of a linked-list in C. It is a simple example of how to use a linked-list in C. It's just a simple example to show how to use a linked-list in C.

+There are a lot of functions in this project.
+You can use them in your project:

+- Add a node to the linked-list
+- Create a node
+- Create a linked-list
 - Split a linked-list into two linked-lists
 - Split a linked-list into three linked-lists
 - Merge two linked-lists into one linked-list
 - Merge three linked-lists into one linked-list
+- Sort a linked-list
+- Sort a linked-list (recursive)
+- Print a linked-list

 ## How to use